All Episodes

 And I will at some point, but I want people in the audience to think about this.

-The post-debate analysis on Rubio was that he made a fool of himself, that he exposed himself as unprepared, uh robotic, uh nervous, not worthy of the bump that he got coming out of uh out of Iowa, may have in fact been like the Dan Quayle moment.
+And the post-debate, and I mean everywhere, the post-debate analysis on Rubio was that he made a fool of himself, that he exposed himself as unprepared, robotic, nervous, not worthy of the bump that he got coming out of Iowa, may have in fact been like the Dan Quayle moment.

-If you don't remember that, Dan Quayle was uh George H.W.
+If you don't remember that, Dan Quayle was George H.W.
 Bush's vice presidential nominee and having a vice presidential debate.

-And Lloyd Benson, known here as Lord Benson, because he's one of these left-wing Democrat aristocrats in Texas was debating, was it a vice president?
+And Lloyd Benson, known here as Lord Benson, because he's one of these left-wing Democrat aristocrats in Texas, was debating.

-It was a vice president, yeah.
+It was a vice president.

 Anyway, during a discussion of inexperience, I believe it was, Quayle happened to mention the JFK.

-Was not that experienced when he was elected president uh after serving just a short period of time in the Senate, and Lord Benson pounced.
+Was not that experienced when he was elected president after serving just a short period of time in the Senate, and Lord Benson pounced.

-Lord Benson said, I knew JFK.
+Lord Benson said, I knew JFK John Kennedy was a friend of mine.

 It was total humiliation.

-It was one of the most I mean just devastating slams ever to have been witnessed in politics.
+It was one of the most, I mean, just devastating slams ever to have been witnessed in politics.

 And poor Mr. Quayle had the deer in the headlight eyes for a while before he tried to recover from it.